-All investments are reviewed periodically for impairment based on available market and financial data.
-If the market value or net realizable value of the investment is less than our cost and the decline is determined to be other than temporary, a write-down to fair value is made, and a realized loss is recorded in the statement of income.
+To the extent that we hold any, investments are reviewed periodically for impairment based on available market and financial data.
+If the market value or net realizable value of the investment is less than our cost and the decline is determined to be other than temporary, a write-down to fair value is made and a realized loss is recorded in the statement of income.
 In calculating realized gains and losses on the sales of investments, the specific-identification method is used to determine the cost of investments sold.